You are tuned to the most listened to radio talk show in America.

 We're all supposed to be globalists.

-Sovereignty to the United States, that's old fashioned.
+Sovereignty to the United States, that's old-fashioned.

-That's that's that's yesterday.
+That's yesterday.

 That's yesteryear.